JenDobson/jupdeck/README.md

 ## Roadmap

-## Notebook Summarizer MVP Roadmap
+## JupDeck Roadmap

-This roadmap outlines the phased development plan for the Notebook Summarizer tool.
+This roadmap outlines the phased development plan for the JupDeck tool.
 The goal is to build a system that transforms Jupyter Notebooks into professional PowerPoint presentations, supporting data science reporting, executive summaries, and technical documentation.

 ### 1: Baseline Slide Generator